 1. “How Long Does The Roof Take To Complete Start To Finish?”

 Don’t allow a contractor to tell you it takes longer than a week to complete a roof.
 No matter the size, it should take no more than seven days.
-It typically takes us 2-3 days to complete a job depending on the inspection process in your county.
+It typically takes us 2 to 3 days to complete a job depending on the inspection process in your county.

 2. “When Do I Need To Pay?”

 You should always know the payment structure.
 Some companies may take a small amount before the job begins in order to buy materials.
 But you should be wary if they require you to pay the entire cost upfront.
 Some unreputable roofing contractors from out-of-town will go around knocking on doors, especially after a storm.
-From there they’ll collect a full deposit for roofing installation but instead of putting a new roof on your home they’ll disappear entirely.
-Leaving you with a roof needing replacement and out a significant amount of money.
+From there they’ll collect a full deposit for roofing installation but instead of putting a new roof on your home, they’ll disappear entirely.
+This would leave you with a roof that still needs to be replaced without the money to fix it.

 3. “How Long Is My Warranty And What Does It Cover?”